Ojepat addresses fake campaigns on pesticides

 Okisegere Ojepat, Kenya is a member of the Global Farmer Network.
-Here is an excerpt from the December 18, 2022 column he wrote for Business Daily,
+Here is an excerpt from the December 18, 2022 column he wrote pour Quotidien d'affaires,

 As Kenya is pushed to follow the same path, the money used to make fake claims in celebrity videos might be better-used training farmers on how to best control pests.”